 - LAKE NAKURU

-This is famously known to be the home for the flamingos, the bird species.
+This is famously known to be the home of the flamingos, the bird species.
 This definitely has to be one of Kenya’s best kept secret.
 Simply Magical.
 I call it the greatest bird spectacle on earth and you will have to see it to believe it!
 Plenty of game drives available!
 Other places to visit while in Nakuru County include-Lord Egerton Castle, Menengai Crater, The Olkaria Geothermal, Kariandusi Site, Hyrax Hills Museum, Olorgesailie Pre Historic site and the Lion Hill Ridge just but to name my recommendations.

 5. LAKE NAIVASHA